SCORCH-IDVC/nws-heatrisk-scraper/README.md

       - After you click **Allow**, Dropbox will show you a one-time **authorization code**—copy that value.

    6. **Exchange the code for a refresh token**
-      Open PowerShell (you may need to run it “As Administrator” if scripts are disabled) and paste in:
+      Open PowerShell (you may need to run it “As Administrator” if scripts are disabled) and paste in these three snippets one by one:

       ```powershell
-      # replace these with your actual values
+      # 1. replace these with your actual values
       $authCode  = '<YOUR_AUTHORIZATION_CODE>'
       $appKey    = '<YOUR_APP_KEY>'
       $appSecret = '<YOUR_APP_SECRET>'

-      # Exchange for a long-lived refresh token
+      # 2. Exchange for a long-lived refresh token
       $response = Invoke-RestMethod `
         -Uri 'https://api.dropboxapi.com/oauth2/token' `
         -Method Post `